kizunanocoin/docs/docs/integration-guides/key-management.md

 ```

 !!! note
-    As the number of accounts in a nano\_node grows, this command becomes increasingly computationally expensive.
+    As the number of accounts in a kizunano_node grows, this command becomes increasingly computationally expensive.

 ---